fena-co/actions/composite/setup-js-env/README.md

 ### Steps:

-1. Checks out the branch that triggered the workflow or the passed in `branch`.
+1. Checks out the ref that triggered the workflow or the passed in `ref`.
 2. Attempts to extract the node version to setup from the `engines.node` field in `package.json`.
 Defaults to latest long term support version if not found or the passed in `node-version`. (note: `package.json` version always takes precedence).
 3. Installs node.
 4. Setups up dependency caching for installed modules.
 Defaults to `npm` as the dependency configuration but you can also specify `yarn` or `pnpm` with a passed in `package-manager`.